The Italian subjunctive

 - Chiunque: whoever

-So, since we use the subjunctive to express uncertainty, these words trigger the use of the subjunctive.
+The –unque denotes generality or a degree of uncertainty.
+Since we use the subjunctive to express uncertainty, these words trigger the use of the subjunctive.

 Just so you know, these words can be followed by any of the four subjunctives, depending on what you want to say.